OpenTenBase/OpenTenBase/contrib/pgxc_dbms_metadata/README.md

 ## [Installation](#installation)

-To be able to run this extension, your PostgreSQL version must support extensions (>= 9.1).
+To be able to run this extension, your OpenTenBase version must support extensions (>= V2).

 1. Copy the source code from repository.
 2. set pg_config binary location in PATH environment variable